src-d/blog/content/post/difftree.md

 func DiffTree(a, b Noder) []Change
 ```

-This is, the `DiffTree` function will take two trees (by their roots), compare
+That is, the `DiffTree` function takes two trees indicated by their roots, compares
-them and return the collection of changes needed to turn one into the other.
+them and returns the collection of changes needed to turn one into the other.

 # An intuitive overview of the difftree algorithm

-Detecting insertions and deletions can be easily done by simultaneously walking
+Detecting insertions and deletions can be implemented by simultaneously walking
-both trees using a lexicographic depth-first traversal and comparing the paths
+both trees using the lexicographic depth-first traversal and comparing the paths
 of the returned nodes.
-The algorithm can be nicely summarized by the following
+The algorithm can be nicely summarized with the following
 animation that shows how to detect the insertion of `lib/foo.go`.

 <!--